bspeice/speice.io/_posts/2019-02-07-a-heaping-helping.md

 ```
 -- [Compiler Explorer](https://godbolt.org/z/1WkNtC)

-But because the vector has no elements it is managing, no calls to the allocator
+But because the vector has no elements to manage, no calls to the allocator
 will ever be dispatched:

 ```rust